What are the Stages of Home Building?

 This breakdown of the stages of building a home is designed to give you a fair idea of what to expect when building your new home.

 In this first stage of construction, your home’s concrete slab or stump foundations are laid.
 This part of the process is fairly straightforward, as it simply involves laying down the base of your new home, which is commonly made up of concrete slab or stump foundations.

 This is the stage of construction where the frame of your home is gradually installed and the structure starts to take shape.
 This process will include fitting the internal and external walls, roof trusses and sheeting.
 Additionally, your home’s gutters and insulation is also being placed during this part of process.

 At the lock-up stage, your house needs to be sealed from the elements.
 This is completed through the secure installation of the windows, doors and roof.
 Once all these elements have been fitted in, it’s now safe for plumbing, electricity and internal fit-out to take place.

 Stage Four: Fix

-Fix stage covers the internal fit-out of architraves, door handles, skirting board, trimmings, cabinetry and tiling.
-All plumbing and electrical work (including switches and light fittings) is undertaken at this stage too.
+The fix stage covers the internal fit-out of architraves, door handles, skirting board, trimmings, cabinetry and tiling.
+All plumbing and electrical work, including switches and light fittings, are undertaken at this stage too.